QuBo23/commands/README.md

 </div>

 # Commands:
-## To use Spectrum, you can either mention it, or you can simply use it's prefix, which is `$`
+## To use Utilities +, you can either mention it, or you can simply use it's prefix, which is `u!`

 ## Chatbot
-A smart-enough chat bot, made completely by me
+A smart-enough chat bot, made completely by Utilites + Bot Developers

 | **Name** | **Description** |
 |:---:|---|